knoriy/OUP_LanguageEngineerTest/README.md

 - **Consistent Environment**: Your Lambda function runs in the same environment locally and in the cloud, reducing the "it works on my machine" problem.
 - **Complex Dependencies**: If your application requires complex dependencies or specific versions of system libraries, a Docker container can encapsulate all of these.
-- **Custom Runtimes**: Docker allows you to use runtimes that are not natively supported by AWS Lambda through custom images.
+- **Custom Runtimes**: Docker allows you to use runtimes not natively supported by AWS Lambda through custom images.

 ### Continuous Integration/Continuous Deployment (CI/CD)